DeathMarchtotheSea/DeathMarch/bylaws.md

  2. Four (4) of the team members must finish the march together, as in no one may register a finishing time between these four (4) members
  3. All team members must complete the same four (4) punishments
  4. Four (4) members of the team must complete four (4) unique achievements that are new to that member
++ Dr. Scholl - Share medication with 6 other marchers.